What is chin surgery?

 - Recovery

-As part of your consultation, your surgeon will also do a complete evaluation—which may include the following items:
+As part of your consultation, your surgeon will also do a complete evaluation, including:

 - Ordering lab work